FCRA Background Checks

 In addition, when you run background checks through a company in the business of compiling background information, you must comply with the Fair Credit Reporting Act (FCRA).
 The Federal Trade Commission (FTC) enforces the FCRA.
 This publication explains how to comply with both the federal nondiscrimination laws and the FCRA.
 It’s also a good idea to review the laws of your state and municipality regarding background reports or information because some states and municipalities regulate the use of that information for employment purposes.

-Fleet Screen can assist your company with compliant FCRA searches on your applicants and employees.
+DISA can assist your company with compliant FCRA searches on your applicants and employees.